Today is Day 7 of 31 Days of Sewing School.

 With regular maintenance, a sewing machine should last many years, maybe even multiple generations.

-If you are shopping for a new machine, Sew Mama Sew! has an amazing resource for questions to ask about sewing machines.
+If you are shopping for a new machine, Sew Mama Sew! has an about sewing machines.